schambig/holbertonschool-validation/module1_task2/README.md

 - The website is expected to be generated into ./dist folder but this folder should be **absent** from the repo.

 ## Lifecycle
-- Post
+- post
-- Build
+- build
-- Clean
+- clean
-- Help
+- help